UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - complete the pipeline for the variants in the style adopted (batches 5,6,7)
 - Get rid of magic number in get_make_paths
 - Make args a class to handle args (use argsparse too - later)
+- Add a param for the user's home directory in the main bash scripts
+- Get python actions for continuous integration working
+- Get a so called "empty" run that can work in CI (foldx won't work I assume???)

 DISCUSSED-ED
 - We need to change the analysis for pos scan due to bug